 Why Trust CleverHiker

-With contributions from Gear Analyst Miles Knotek, we bring new updates and in-depth reviews.
-Miles has adventured all over the world from Iceland to New Zealand, Costa Rica to the Rockies, and has found how the right gear can have a big impact on an adventure.
-Calling Alaska home, he regularly takes equipment out in the most rugged terrain and weather and enjoys finding the right match for the conditions.
+Our team at CleverHiker has collectively spent over 2,000 days hiking, trekking, and backpacking to find the best of the best when it comes to hiking pants.
+Gear Analyst Miles Knotek has adventured all over the world from Iceland to New Zealand, Costa Rica to the Rockies.
+Calling Alaska home, he regularly tests gear in the worst weather and most rugged terrain to find the right match for the conditions.
 With an eye for detail and a penchant for finding the limit of his gear, Miles takes an analytical approach to testing.
-Everything he uses he puts to rigorous use and is sure to shake out every last detail to create the most comprehensive review possible.
+Everything he uses he puts through rigorous testing to create the most comprehensive review possible.

 Analysis & Results